Not sure how to publish a poem? You are in the right place. Writing a poem is half the battle, the main struggle starts when publishing the poem.

-Note: Look for the new poets’ books first and check their publisher’s name.
+Note: Look for a new poet’s first book and check their publisher’s name.
 As the same publisher published the work of new poet so there is a chance that they accept new poets.

 You can also check online as well as search in your local newspaper as they also have a section of poems and submission guidelines.

 Note: It is easier to get your poems published in the local newspapers than getting published in some top-level newspapers.